-[1] (Telephoto): Enlarges the subject and narrows the range.
+(Telephoto) : Enlarges the subject and narrows the range.

-- Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Zoom operations are supported during movie recording.
+- Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture. - Zoom operations are supported during movie recording.
 Zoom operations are disabled during high speed movie recording.
-To use zoom, perform the zoom operation before you press [•] (Movie) to start recording. - Zoom operations are not supported while shooting with the following feature.
-The zoom setting is fixed at full wide angle. - Slide Panorama, Wide Shot, All-In-Focus Macro - Only optical zoom is enabled while shooting with the "RAW+JPEG" image size.
+To use zoom, perform the zoom operation before you press [●] (Movie) to start recording. - Zoom operations are not supported while shooting with the following feature.
+The zoom setting is fixed at full wide angle.
+Slide Panorama, Wide Shot, All-In-Focus Macro - Only optical zoom is enabled while shooting with the "RAW+JPEG" image size.

-■ Zooming with the Function Ring (Step Zoom)
+Zooming with the Function Ring (Step Zoom)

-Assigning the Step Zoom function to the function ring lets you perform zoom operations (within the optical zoom range only) with the function ring (page 46).
+Assigning the Step Zoom function to the function ring lets you perform zoom operations (within the optical zoom range only) with the function ring (page 45).
 Step Zoom can be adjusted to the focal distances shown below.